exasol/sqlalchemy-exasol/doc/developer_guide/developer_guide.rst

 Task Runner (Nox)
 -----------------
-Most repeating and complex tasks within this project are automated using the task runner `nox`.
+Most repeating and complex tasks within this project are automated using the session runner `nox`.
-To get an overview about the available `tasks` just run:
+To get an overview about the available ``sessions`` just run:

 .. code-block::

-    nox -l
+    poetry run -- nox -l

-All task(s) which will be run by default will have a leading `*`.
-In order to run a specific task execute the following command:
+To run a specific task, execute the following command:

 .. code-block::

-    nox -s <task-name>
+    poetry run -- nox -s <task-name>

-You can modify or add new task by editing the file `noxfile.py`.
+You can modify or add a new task by editing the ``noxfile.py`` file.

 Tests
 -----